nyu-oop-sp18/class05/README.md

 and *unboxes* it by extracting the contained `Int` value.
-While these conversions are transparent to the programmer from the perspective of the program semantics, they incur a constant time and space overhead that you should be aware of.
+While these conversions are transparent to the programmer from the perspective of the program semantics, they incur a constant time and space overhead per conversion that you should be aware of.

-If you write performance critical applications, you may want to avoid the additional cost of auto boxing incurred by using type erasure on generics instantiated by value types.
+If you write performance critical applications, you may want to avoid the additional cost of auto-boxing that is incurred by using type erasure on generic classes instantiated by value types.
 For instance, suppose we want to use our `Queue` data structure in performance critical code that instantiates `Queue` for the value types `Int` and `Double`.
-We can then tell the compiler to specialize the generated byte code for these two types by prefixing the type parameter in the generic class with the `@specialized` annotation as follows:
+To avoid the performance overhead, we can tell the compiler to specialize the generated byte code for these two types by prefixing the type parameter in the generic class with the `@specialized` annotation as follows:

 ```scala
 class Queue[@specialized(Int, Double) T] private (